open-telemetry/oteps/text/0156-columnar-encoding.md

 efficiency of the protocol for scenarios involving the transmission of large batches of metrics, logs, traces, and also provides a better representation for [multivariate time-series](#multivariate-time-series).

-**Reference implementation**: The [OTEL Arrow Adapter](https://github.com/f5/otel-arrow-adapter) Go library specifies the protobuf spec, and implements the OTLP Arrow Encoder/Decoder (main contributor [Laurent Querel](https://github.com/lquerel)).
+**Reference implementation**: The [OTel Arrow Adapter](https://github.com/f5/otel-arrow-adapter) Go library specifies the protobuf spec, and implements the OTel Arrow Encoder/Decoder (main contributor [Laurent Querel](https://github.com/lquerel)).
-An [experimental OTEL Collector](https://github.com/open-telemetry/experimental-arrow-collector) has been implemented to expose the new gRPC endpoint and to provide OTLP Arrow support via the previous library (main contributor [Joshua MacDonald](https://github.com/jmacd)).
+An [experimental OTel Collector](https://github.com/open-telemetry/experimental-arrow-collector) has been implemented to expose the new gRPC endpoint and to provide OTel Arrow support via the previous library (main contributor [Joshua MacDonald](https://github.com/jmacd)).

 ## Table of contents